-E. faecium, including vancomycin-resistant strains, and Klebsiella and Enterobacter sp are less susceptible.
-Most strains of Proteus, Providencia, Morganella, Serratia, Acinetobacter, and Pseudomonas spp are resistant.
+E. faecium, including vancomycin-resistant strains, and Klebsiella and Enterobacter species are less susceptible.
+Most strains of Proteus, Providencia, Morganella, Serratia, Acinetobacter, and Pseudomonas species are resistant.
 There is no cross-resistance with other antibiotic classes.

 Nitrofurantoin is used only for

-In women with recurrent UTIs, it may decrease the number of episodes.
+In women with recurrent urinary tract infections, it may decrease the number of episodes.

 Contraindications to nitrofurantoin use include